DarraghReid/eden/TESTING.md

         * The site currently support garden elements to make dynamic designs.
 These can easily be updated in line with the owners preferences.

     4. As the site owner, I want the garden elements to be able to be manipulated in size and position so both I and the user can create designs with ease.
-        * The elements which appear on the canvas can be sufficiently manipulated in size and position for both the oswer and the user to create their vision.
+        * The elements which appear on the canvas can be sufficiently manipulated in size and position for both the owner and the user to create their vision.

     5. As the site owner, I want the site to be simple, intuitive, and user-friendly.
         * The studio is designed to be as intuitive as possible.
 It is image based and all element manipulations have visual cues.